 The contractor is Te Aratika Drilling Limited (Robbie Bracken, 021 881 479)

 Queen St (Petone), stormwater and wastewater renewal

-Work to renew the stormwater and wastewater pipes will begin on 27 June and will be completed by mid-November.
+Work to renew the stormwater and wastewater pipes began on 4 July and will be completed by December.

 For more information, check out this project page.